 IDVA Director Erica Jeffries added, “While this case is not confirmed to have come from the Quincy Veterans’ Home, we are continuing to implement every necessary precaution to ensure the health and safety of our residents and staff.
 That is our top priority.”

 The symptoms of Legionnaires’ Disease include cough, shortness of breath, high fever, muscle aches, and headaches.
 Those most vulnerable to the illness are people over the age of 50, current or former smokers, anyone with chronic lung diseases and those with weakened immune systems.
+Many cases are undiagnosed at first because the symptoms are so similar to pneumonia.
 Up to 30% of those sickened with this illness die.